 Today, the Manor sits alone at the end of a long Iowa road with the view of grassy and empty farm fields.
 The new owners, Cindy and her husband, bought Edinburgh Manor to preserve its history.
 However, they experienced numerous unexplained events at The Manor and decided to opened it up for paranormal investigations since the summer of 2012.
 It is said that the spirits of the dead still roam the property at night.

-With a wide array of experiences being reported by its caretakers as well passing paranormal investigators, it is no wonder that Edinburgh Manor is considered to be one of the most haunted buildings midwest, some would say the entire country.
+With a wide array of experiences being reported by its caretakers as well passing paranormal investigators, it is no wonder that Edinburgh Manor is considered to be one of the most haunted buildings in the Midwest, some would say the entire country.
 These reportedly paranormal occurrences range from the benign giggling in the dark and footsteps to malevolent shadows and full body apparitions.

 A spirit of a man is claimed to exist in Room 121 and may roam the hallway to Room 108.
 It is believed this man committed suicide in what is presently known as the, mop closet, by hanging himself with a sheet from the inside door knob.